RaphaelNY/Rust-Base-Learning/19_high_trait/high-trait.md

   - mutable raw pointer: `*mut T`
   - immutable raw pointer: `*const T`, means when Pointer be dereferenced, the value can't be changed directly.
   - attention: this `*` is different from dereference, it is a part of type.
-- difference between raw pointer and reference:
+- difference between a raw pointer and reference:
   - allowed to keep the mutable and immutable pointer or many pointers to the same memory location's mutable pointer to ignore borrow rules.
   - cannot confirm that it will pointer to a valid memory location.
   - allowed to be `null` or invalid memory address.